xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 # Changelog

+## 1.3

+* [AUTHTLDAP-7](http://jira.xwiki.org/browse/AUTHTLDAP-7): User cannot connect using Trusted LDAP auth with form when the DN in his profile is not correct

 ## 1.2

 * [AUTHTLDAP-5](http://jira.xwiki.org/browse/AUTHTLDAP-5): Impossible to setup group synchronization per domain
 * [AUTHTLDAP-6](http://jira.xwiki.org/browse/AUTHTLDAP-6): Wrong handling of default values

+### Upgrade from pre 1.2

+The escaping of xwiki.authentication.trustedldap.remoteUserMapping properties values changed a bit.
+There is one more pass (to allow escaping | separator).
+In practive it means that you will have to add another \ in front of each \ you already have in there.

+    xwiki.authentication.trustedldap.remoteUserMapping.ldap_bind_DN=MYDOMAIN=MYDOMAIN\\\adstylelogin|MYDOMAIN2=MYDOMAIN2\\\adstylelogin2

 ## 1.1